cse-sim/cse/doc/src/docs/input-data/ductseg.md

 Type: matName

 Name of insulation MATERIAL.
-The conductivity of this material at 70 ^o^F is combined with dsInsulR to derive the duct insulation thickness.
-If omitted, a typical fiberglass material is assumed having conductivity of 0.025 Btu/hr-ft^2^-F at 70 ^o^F and a conductivity coefficient of .00418 1/F (see MATERIAL).
+The conductivity of this material at 70 °F is combined with dsInsulR to derive the duct insulation thickness.
+If omitted, a typical fiberglass material is assumed having conductivity of 0.025 Btu/hr-ft^2^-F at 70 °F and a conductivity coefficient of .00418 1/F (see MATERIAL).
 In addition, insulation conductivity is adjusted during the simulation in response its average temperature.
 As noted with dsInsulR, duct insulation is modeled as pure conductance -- MATERIAL matDens and matSpHt are ignored.

 {{
   member_table({